vacuumlabs/audits/README.md

-# audits
+# Vacuumlabs smart contract audits
-Public audits repository
+Repository of smart contract audits performed by Vacuumlabs.

 ## List of Audits